-For the first time, seniors who use insulin will have over 1,600 Medicare Advantage and Part D prescription drug plans to choose from that will offer insulin at no more than a $35 monthly copay beginning in January 2021.
+For the first time, seniors who use medication to control their diabetes will have over 1,600 Medicare Advantage and Part D prescription drug plans to choose from that will offer it at no more than a $35 monthly copay beginning in January 2021.

 In 2021, over 94 percent of Medicare Advantage plans will offer additional telehealth benefits reaching 20.7 million beneficiaries, allowing many to access telehealth from the convenience of their homes.

 For the first time in Medicare's history, 53 Medicare Advantage plans will offer increased access to palliative care and integrated hospice care to their enrollees through the Medicare Advantage Value-Based Insurance Design Model.

 In 2021, about 730 plans will provide about 3 million Medicare Advantage enrollees with extra healthcare benefits such as adult day health services, caregiver support services, in-home support services, therapeutic massage, or home-based palliative care.

 About 500 plans in 2021 will offer up to 2.5 million Medicare Advantage enrollees with particular conditions with access to lower copayments or additional benefits such as meals and transportation.